You Are Where You Eat: Salt Lake Latino’s Perfected Flavors

 Fillings and Emulsions

 Not ready for lunch, but want a snack?
 According to Yelp, Fillings and Emulsions is one of the top ten bakeries not only in Utah, but the entire United States.
 Cuban Aldaberto Diaz has been slaying the pastry game for years, whether you’re a fan of almond croissants or guava pasteles.
-As Executive Chef, his tasty treats earned him the 2012 American Culinary Federation National Pastry Chef of the Year and most recently made him the winner of Bake You Rich.
+As executive chef, Diaz's tasty treats earned him the 2012 American Culinary Federation National Pastry Chef of the Year and most recently made him the winner of Bake You Rich.

 Your first step into their Main Street location in Salt Lake City may make you feel like you’re stepping into a posh coffee shop — at least until you notice the gigantic kitchen churning with dedicated bakers.
 Behind the glass countertop, you’ll find an array of baked delicacies.
 Order yourself a café or chocolaté to dip your pastries.
 In each cup, you’ll be sure to taste that sweet tinge of fresh coffee or cacao beans.